v-kalc/arm-test/Wiki/Data-stores.md

 ### Teams Data

-The Teams Collection stores the teams who have installed Company Communicator app.
+This table stores the corresponding team information for a Diversity and Inclusion group which is registered in the app.

 | Value         | Description
 | ---           | ---